mozilla/meao/_drafts/kuma_report.md

 The AWS migration project started in
 [November 2014](https://public.etherpad-mozilla.org/p/r.c171c5789092370bcb021ccd7e320375),
 [bug 1110799](https://bugzilla.mozilla.org/show_bug.cgi?id=1110799).
-The original plan was to switch by Summer 2015, but the technical and organizational hurdles proved harder than expected.
+The original plan was to switch by summer 2015, but the technical and organizational hurdles proved harder than expected.
 At the same time, the team removed many legacy barriers making Kuma hard to migrate.
 A highlight of the effort was the Mozilla All Hands in December 2015, where the team merged